 The district continues to have excess capacity in all schools based on ministry criteria.
-However, on an operational level, the number of programs being offered combined with the increase in enrolment is having an impact on all schools in the district.
-A four classroom expansion for Begbie View Elementary School has been included in the district's major capital plan, although not requested until 2025 when enrolment is expected to support the expansion.
+However, on an operational level, the number of programs being offered combined with the increase in enrolment is having an impact on all schools in the district such as some schools have no classrooms available for additional classes.
+A four classroom expansion for Begbie View Elementary School has been included in the district's major capital plan, although not requested until 2026 when enrolment is expected to support the expansion.
 A portion of the Local Capital Reserve Fund has been targeted to support this project once it gets ministry approval.
 The District leases part of Arrow Heights Elementary School to School District No 93.
 Enrolment in Arrow Heights School is increasing so the district has had to take back most of the in-school leased space.
 That has resulted in five portables being placed on the property which is the maximum number that the property can hold without impacting play areas and natural vegetation.